Oeffner/SQLiteHistograms/README.md

 This SQLite extension library is based on the 'ext/misc/series.c example from the SQLite source files.
 It uses the virtual table feature of SQLite to generate tables on the fly.

-The library contains three extensions: HISTO for calculating histograms of data, RATIOHISTO for calculating ratios of two histograms and MEANHISTO for calculating interpolated values of 2D scatter data.
+The library contains more SQLite extensions: HISTO for calculating histograms of data, RATIOHISTO for calculating ratios of two histograms and MEANHISTO for calculating interpolated values of 2D scatter data.
+SQRT, LOG, EXP and POW are provided for calculating squareroot, logarithm, exponential and raising column values to a power, respectively.
+The Pearson correlation value and the Spearman rank correlation can be calculated between two columns with the CORREL and the SPEARMANCORREL functions.

 ## HISTO function: